lobsterlulu/ASD-Diagnosis-Using-Multimodal-MRI/README.md

 # ASD-Diagnosis-Using-Multimodal-MRI
-Diagnosis and Pathogenic Analysis of Autism Spectrum Disorder Using Fused Brain Connection Graph
+Please check the code for our paper "Diagnosis and Pathogenic Analysis of Autism Spectrum Disorder Using Fused Brain Connection Graph" in branch **master**.